likicv/usysml-test-cases/README.md

 ## The notation used in the “Expected output” section

-The Test Case "Expected output" section is not SysML v2 notation, rather this uses a special shorthand notation to specify namespaces and possibly additional features of the parsed elements.
+The Test Case "Expected output" section is not SysML v2 notation, rather this uses a special notation development only for this purpose.
+The purpose of the notation is to specify namespaces and possibly additional features of the parsed elements.
 The examples are given below with the explanations.

 ### Example 1